 At its essence, urban design is a process of shaping a city’s physical form.
-In doing so, urban design plays a pivotal role in creating healthy communities, enriching public spaces, people-first environments, vibrant neighbourhoods, well preserved natural areas, and economically successful development projects.
+In doing so, urban design plays a pivotal role in creating healthy communities, people-first environments, vibrant neighbourhoods, enriched public spaces, well preserved natural areas and economically successful development projects.

 Urban design and the planning process